Effects of Affiliate Fraud on Revenue & Confidence

 Misguided strategies due to poor metrics and skewed data

 The number of clicks, leads, and installs generated from a campaign often affects the direction a marketer takes during subsequent campaigns.
 But affiliate fraud can quickly add fake conversion data into a campaign analysis, resulting in skewed results.
-Tainted data can derail future campaigns by causing an advertiser to allocate funds and attention to the wrong area of a market.
+Tainted data can derail future campaigns by causing an advertiser to allocate funds and attention to the wrong audience.

 Related: Signs of affiliate fraud